 - Pizza dough

 - Bagels (these are a bit more involved to make)

 Sourdough breads are made with a natural leavening agent.
 You’ve probably heard the term “sourdough starter.”
 This is an active leavening agent that causes bread to rise.

+The sourdough starter begins a slow fermentation process when combined with bread ingredients and the right conditions.
 Baking bread from scratch with a sourdough starter differs in that it generally takes longer to rise than those made with commercially-produced yeast.

 That long rise causes the flours to ferment.
 Some people find that fermented sourdough breads are easier to digest.